S4ntila/WireTransfer/README.md

 ### Processing Transactions

-1. You will receive notifications of new exchange requests
+1. You will receive notifications of new exchange requests with both detailed and formatted versions
 2. Contact users via their Telegram username
 3. Follow standard exchange protocols for completing transactions